 One not-so-secret weapon for beautiful skin is Vitamin C serum.
-Also known as ascorbic acid, vitamin C has several skin care benefits.
+Also known as ascorbic acid or l ascorbic acid, vitamin C has several skin care benefits.
 It fights against free radicals and also brightens and evens out skin tone.
-Free radicals are atoms with a missing electron that go around like little thieves trying to lift electrons from other atoms, thereby causing degeneration and deterioration of cells and even causing disease.
+Free radicals are atoms with a missing electron that go around like little thieves trying to lift electrons from other atoms, thereby causing degeneration and deterioration of cells and causing disease.
 We usually tend to think of free as fabulous (who doesn’t love free stuff, right?), but not for those rascally radicals!
 Be gone and stop damaging our dermis!
 The reduction of free radicals allows for and actually encourages collagen synthesis, which is a major factor in skin elasticity, and that general feeling of firmness.

 1. To start your day the right way

 Since vitamin C acts like a superhero’s shield when it comes to environmental villains like ultraviolet rays and pollution, you might not want to leave home without it.
 Starting off with a serum in the morning that’s formulated with vitamin C is a super idea.
 If you don’t know how to layer your different skin care products for the best results, it’s generally a good idea to go from thin to thick.
 You want to apply products that are more lightweight first so they don’t have to break through the barrier of heavy gels or creams.
-It’s best to allow for each layer to be sufficiently absorbed before moving onto the next.
+It’s best to allow for each layer to be sufficiently absorbed before moving onto the next, so have patience, please.
 If not, you may notice some pilling, meaning those little bits of product that ball up like the fuzz on your old sweaters.
-Layering correctly and allowing time for absorption should help you avoid those little buggers.
+Layering products correctly and allowing time for absorption should help you avoid those little buggers.

 2. To deal with discoloration and spots on your skin

 When there is an overproduction of melanin in the skin it leads to hyper-pigmentation, which includes age spots, sun spots and melasma.
 Acne scars can also often become discolored.
 Once again, here comes vitamin C to the rescue!
 The application of a vitamin C serum to the skin has been shown to inhibit the excess production of melanin.
 Over time, if you apply a vitamin C serum to the skin, you will see that your complexion has a more even tone.
-Dark spots and acne scars can slowly fade, so you are likely to see an improvement in evenness of tone if vitamin C serum is used regularly.
+Dark spots, brown spots, and acne scars can slowly fade, so you are likely to see an improvement in evenness of tone if vitamin C serum is used regularly.